microtick/bounties/moduletests/README.md

 The tools **jq** and **node.js** must be installed as well.

-Once the executable is in your path, run a local testnet with:
+Once the executable is in your path, run a local testnet in this directory with:

 ```
+$ npm install
 $ ./run
 ```